The 31 Greatest Pianists of all time

 Vladimir Horowitz (1903-1989, Ukraine)

-Horowitz had a unique sound: the way he'd handled the tones and dynamics led him to be one of the best pianists along with the history.
+Horowitz had a unique sound: the way he'd handled the tones and dynamics led him to be one of the best pianists along in history.

 He had a particular technique, with a slightly suggested hand placement in which he wouldn't almost move his body.